Last Updated on

 While I was enjoying Sapa, I was eager to get some exercise and experience the fresh valleys of Sapa and village life.

 With all the trekking groups consisting of friends and couples, I didn’t want to think I was being forgotten because I was a solo traveler.
+Afterall with all the noise and activity, solo travelers can appear to be invisible.

-It happened twice on the train over to Sapa and at the Lao Cai train station and it was happening now.
+From Hanoi, it happened twice on the train to Sapa and at the Lao Cai train station and it was happening now.
 I was single and a floating casualty of solitude.
 After ten minutes of sorting things with the trekking coordinator, I was assigned to a trekking group .
 Now, my new group was waiting on me to begin their journey.
 I was in a scramble.
 Shoving my power cords and my newly laundered clothes from the hotel into my pack with no attempt to organize things, I flew through a mental checklist: ...power cords, toothbrush, passport… money…(gasp) Money!

 I hate last-minute scrambles.
 Panicked, I dumped the entire contents of my pack onto the hotel lobby floor!
 It was at the very bottom of my pack.